hablix/HandGestureDetector/README.md

 # MOTIVATION
-The original idea behind this project was to develop and android app which uses the camera to detect different hand gesures.
-This could assist people who dont understand the finger or hand alphabet to 'read' or understand the what a person shows in sign language.
+The original idea behind this project was to develop an android app which uses the camera to detect different hand gestures.
+This could assist people who don't understand fingerspelling  or the hand alphabet to 'read' or understand what a person shows in sign language.
 This is a very complicated and complex process.
-I was thinking about how to reduce complexity to create a arcvievable and realistic project for intelligent systems course.
-This project should more or less be a proof of conecpt that it is possible to detect different hand gestures on an android phone by using the convolutional neuronal network (cnn) with a pre trained TensorFlow Light Model for image classifying.
-Furthermore this small report will highlight the limitations and challenges i experienced in this process.
+I was thinking about how to reduce complexity to create an achievable and realistic project for the Intelligent Systems course.
+This project should more or less be a proof of concept that it is possible to detect different hand gestures on an android phone by using the convolutional neural network (cnn) with a pre trained TensorFlow Light Model for image classifying.
+Furthermore this small report will highlight the limitations and challenges I experienced in this process.

 # TECHNOLOGY

-The artifical intelligence part will be coverd by the convolutional neuronal network.
-I decided to use TensorFlow becaus it was used in the exercises during the semester so i already used it and had experience in it and because the light version of TensorFlow models could be run in an android app, which makes it perfect for mobile use in the described use case.
+The artificial intelligence part will be covered by the convolutional neural network.
+I decided to use TensorFlow because it was used in the exercises during the semester so I already used it and had experience in it and because the light version of TensorFlow models could be run in an android app, which makes it perfect for mobile use in the described use case.

-Especally for the the transfer learning for image classification i used TensorFlow Lite model maker library with Keras ub layer as base of the model.
+Especially for the transfer learning for image classification I used TensorFlow Lite model maker library with Keras as base layer of the model.

 # GLOSSARY